 PAXLOVID is used in Australia to treat COVID-19 in adult patients with positive results of direct SARS-CoV-2 viral testing, and who are at increased risk of progression to hospitalisation or death.

 You should speak to your doctor or pharmacist if you would like further information or if you have any concerns or questions about taking PAXLOVID.

 Learn how and when to take this medicine.

 PAXLOVID must be prescribed by a licensed healthcare professional and supplied by a Government-approved pharmacy or medical facility.

 Authentic PAXLOVID, from Pfizer Australia Pty Ltd., will include the Pfizer name on the label and will be packaged in 5 aluminum push-through blister cards.
 Individual doses are not for sale.
 PAXLOVID will be packaged in a rectangular carton.
 The carton has a colourless, glossy coating that contains a repeated pattern of the Pfizer name and logo all over the tablet, and these repeating features are seen in a contrasting matte finish.

 PAXLOVID consists of tablets for a 5-day oral treatment regimen, with morning and evening doses.

 Front: 3CL | Back: PFE

 Front: NK | Back: No text

-Pfizer is committed to patient safety and ensuring that people have accurate information about PAXLOVID, including how it is accessed and administered.
-We are actively monitoring for offers of illegitimate PAXLOVID to protect patients from products that might be dangerous and lead to serious and life-threatening harm.
+Pfizer is committed to patient safety in ensuring that people have accurate information about PAXLOVID, including how it is accessed and administered.
+We are actively monitoring for offers of illegitimate PAXLOVID to protect patients from products that might be dangerous and lead to serious or life-threatening harm.